shreeharshas/Algorithms/README.md

-# hackerrank
-My solutions to hackerrank questions
+My solutions to hackerrank and leetcode questions